chenyn66/UCI-course-search-/README.md

 ## IMPORTANT!
 READ BEFORE USING
-- Only supports Python 3.5 now.
-Development for 3.6 in progress
+- For Python 3.6 on MAC:
+1. Open Applications in Finder
+2. Find Python 3.6 folder and double click
+3. Double click Install Certificates.command (https://i.stack.imgur.com/bWgpe.png)
 - For department name, place make sure your input is exactly the same as the name appears in the first column of department name menu in https://www.reg.uci.edu/perl/WebSoc e.g. I&C SCI for Information and Computer Science
 - To enable email notification, please allow less secure apps for Gmail account you want to use.
 Follow this link to process: https://myaccount.google.com/lesssecureapps
 - Due to system limitation, this program can not run during computer sleeping.
 For best reuslt, try to change power setting or keep the computer on.